 While there really is no magic formula for knowing how long it’s going to take to heal, there are ways to, in my opinion, “speed things up”.

-In today’s episode, I will be discussing the 6 mistakes that I consider big factors that affect how fast you heal.
+Today I will be sharing the 6 mistakes that I consider big factors that affect how fast you heal.

 But if you put the effort into changing these patterns and programs, you will forever be changed for the better on so many levels, not just your health.